 A study of more than a million hospitalized colorectal cancer patients showed a 35.4 percent decrease in open surgery between 2004 and 2012, though it remains the most common type of procedure.
 Laparoscopic surgeries increased more than three times to 31.2 percent, and robotic surgeries increased more than 41 times, though robotic surgeries have the smallest share of operations at 3.4 percent.

 The decision to use minimally invasive surgery or open surgery should be discussed with a patient’s healthcare team.
 Which type of operation is better for the patient is dependent on numerous factors, including the surgeon’s experience and a patient’s health.
-Open surgeries can take less time than minimally invasive surgeries for the procedure, but minimally invasive surgeries usually have a faster recovery time.
+Open surgeries can take less time than minimally invasive surgeries, but minimally invasive surgeries usually have a faster recovery time.
 The type of anesthesia and sedation required for each varies.

 Laparoscopic surgery (minimally invasive)

 Laparoscopic surgery is a specialized minimally invasive surgery in which the surgeon uses several small abdominal incisions (0.5-1 cm) to insert surgical instruments into the abdominal cavity as well as a long thin lighted tube with a camera on the end called laparoscope.
+A larger incision, about 3 cm wide, is made to remove the tumor.
 The laparoscope transmits images from the abdominal cavity to high-resolution video monitors in the operating room.
-The surgical instruments function as an extension of the surgeons’ hands to dissect and resect the tumor.
+The surgical instruments function as an extension of the surgeon's hands to dissect and resect the tumor.
 During the operation, the surgeon observes the abdomen and manipulates the instruments by watching the monitors.
-The resected tumor is bagged and pulled out through one of the incisions.
+The resected tumor is removed through the larger incision.

 Robotic surgery (minimally invasive)